1:1 Device Program

 A laptop bag is designed with protection in mind.
 It has reinforced sides and is padded for protection.
 Students should not replace the bag with one of their own and other items should not be placed in the laptops bag.
 This may damage the screen which is the most expensive part of the laptop.

-My child is carrying a laptop plus all their textbooks?
+My child is carrying a device plus all their textbooks?
 That could get quite heavy.

-While there is additional weight with the laptop, the laptop bag will have a shoulder strap to distribute its weight.
+While there is additional weight with the device, the device bag will have a shoulder strap to distribute its weight.
 Additionally, teachers will be now have the option of using more digital content than they could have previously, making the text book less necessary for every class period.

 If you have concerns about the weight your young child is carrying, you might consider providing a small bag with wheels much like carry-on bags used when flying.
 Also please have your child consider what books they will actually need to carry between school and home.

-What happens if a student forgets to bring the laptop to school?
+What happens if a student forgets to bring the device to school?

-The school does not have loaner computers for students that forget to bring their computer to school.
+The school does not have loaner computers for students that forget to bring their device to school.

-What instruction will my child receive concerning safe use of their laptop and the Internet?
+What instruction will my child receive concerning safe use of their device and the Internet?

-What steps should I take to keep the computer my student uses secure?
+What steps should I take to keep the device my student uses secure?

-Parents should record the model and serial number of the computer they purchase.
+Parents should record the model and serial number of the device they purchase.
 This can be easily accomplished by taking a picture of the serial number as well as the sales receipt.

-Can my child leave the computer at school?
+Can my child leave the device at school?
 Will it be secure?

-How will my child learn to use the laptop?
+How will my child learn to use their device?

-Students will be given some introductory lessons on how to use the Computer at the start of the year.
-There is always a transition time that is associated with the changeover to the Computer and its operating system.
-Students will then be shown how to use subject specific programs and develop skills within their various subject areas.
+Students will be given some introductory lessons on how to use the laptop/iPad at the start of the year.
+There is always a transition time that is associated with the changeover to the device and its operating system.
+Students will then be shown how to use subject specific programs and apps and develop skills within their various subject areas.

 Will teachers use the computers for every class and every day?